Why Getting Enough Protein Could Be the Key to Easing Menopause Symptoms

 Here's a piece of the puzzle that doesn't get enough attention: protein.

-Today, we're going to talk about why protein is so crucial during this time of your life, what happens if you don't get enough, and how to fix it without turning into a chicken-breast-obsessed bodybuilder.
+Today I found a cool article about why protein is so crucial during this time of your life, what happens if you don't get enough, and how to fix it without turning into a chicken-breast-obsessed bodybuilder.

 Menopause Isn't Just Hormonal.
-It's Metabolic.
+It's Also Metabolic.

-Protein is central to all of this.
+Protein is really central to all of this.

-Without enough protein, you're basically trying to run a broken-down car on fumes.
-And you're wondering why the check engine light won't turn off.
+Without enough protein, you're basically trying to run a broken-down car on fumes, and you're wondering why the check engine light won't turn off.

 What Happens When You Don't Get Enough Protein During Menopause?